syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-forms.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Implementing-PdfFormFieldVisibility-types).

 ## Modifying the existing form field in PDF document

 You can modify an existing form field by getting the field from the [PdfFormFieldCollection](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfFormFieldCollection.html).
 You can retrieve a field from the field collection by index or by field name.